 \subsection{Implementation}

-QUASAR is implemented as part of a streamlined open-source Python package, designed for seamless integration into existing workflows.
-The syntax follows the structure of SciPy's optimization module, making it nearly one-to-one interchangeable with its Differential Evolution.
+QUASAR is implemented as part of a streamlined open-source Python package, designed for ease of use and adoption into existing workflows.
+The syntax follows the structure of \texttt{SciPy}'s \texttt{optimize} module, making it nearly one-to-one interchangeable with its Differential Evolution function.

 The source code requires minimal dependencies, relying only on \texttt{NumPy} and \texttt{SciPy}.
-The open-source package containing QUASAR, \texttt{hdim-opt}, is available via the Python Package Index (PyPI) using \texttt{'pip install hdim\_opt'}, or at \url{github.com/jgsoltes/hdim-opt} which includes the experimental notebooks for full reproducibility.
+The open-source package containing QUASAR, \texttt{hdim\_opt}, is available at \texttt{https://github.com/jgsoltes/hdim-opt,} which includes the experimental notebooks for full reproducibility.